ab5tract/new_media/thesis/big_moma.md

   By transduction we mean an operation--physical, biological, mental, social--by which an activity propagates itself from one element to the next, within a given domain,  and founds this propagation on a structuration of the domain that is realized from place to place: each area of the constituted structure serves as the principle and the model for the next area, as a primer for its constitution, to the extent that the modification expands progresively at the same time as the structuring operation.
 (Simondon 2009: 11)

+## Attributes of Process ##

+Process is reflective.
+It's outputs reflect its inputs.
+Additionally, process affects the metapotential in a given system.
+It's reflectivity, then, has material effect.
+As it reflects the inputs into the outputs, the outputs in turn reflect new (or else simply different) potentials back into the landscape which receives input.

 ## Human Process vs. Interface ##